 To jump start the research ideas that came out of the Crazy 8 Initiative Meeting, ALSF supported 11 pilot projects in 2019, with at least one project for each Crazy 8 area of need.
 Learn more about the exciting Crazy 8 pilot projects here.

-The Crazy 8 Initiative Grant Selection Process and Next Steps
+The Crazy 8 Initiative Award Selection Process and Next Steps